QAnon believers grapple with doubt, spin new theories as Trump era ends: ‘We all got played'

 He and other researchers have also chronicled an increasingly global QAnon movement that could outlast its potential weakening in the United States as events and an aggressive crackdown by social media platforms limit the ideology’s reach among Americans.
 The QAnon followings in Germany and Japan are particularly strong and growing, said Finkelstein, whose research group tracked a surge in QAnon terms the morning of the Jan.
 6 Capitol attack, including one that said “qarmyjapanflynn.”

 “They’re going to reemerge at some point because they’ve internationalized,” he said.
-“There’s a metastasization of QAnon from a national story to a global revolution.”
+“There’s a metastization of QAnon from a national story to a global revolution.”

 QAnon adherents had long anticipated Trump’s military strike against his foes, which they believed would play out like an action movie; the fact that Tuesday was “National Popcorn Day” on mainstream calendars seemed too perfect to be coincidence.
 Followers in recent days have seen coded messages everywhere: first lady Melania Trump’s black-and-gray coat, worn in her final address, was said to resemble the TV static that would signal the media blackout of Trump’s military takeover.